aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 ## Configuration

-A Scan Beacon is defined by
+A Scan Beacon definition MUST provide the following:
- * The name of the source field
+ * The plaintext field name
- * The name of the scan beacon field to be created
+ * The scan beacon field name
  * The XXX of the secret key to be used for hashing
- * The length (number of bits) of the scan beacon
+ * The hash length (number of bits) of the scan beacon

+A Scan Beacon definition MAY provide the following:
+ * The previous scan beacon field name
+ * The presious XXX of the secret key to be used for hashing
- * OPTIONAL : those last three again, describing the previous state of the beacon.
+ * The previous hash length (number of bits) of the scan beacon

-## Hashing
+## Interface

-A Scan Beacon Hash is an unsigned integer, defined as the most significant 'length' bits of HmacSha256(PlainText, Key).
+### Hash

+This interface MUST take the plain text as input

+This interface MUST must take the HmacSha256(PlainText, Key) and return the most significant length bits of that as an unsigned integer.

 ## Indexing